 Atienna paused and looked up into the mouth of the pocket.
 Cadence stood at the opening.
 The campfire was just a spec in the distance but it illuminated her backside in a fiery copper halo.
 Her face was left shrouded in black.

-Atienna studied Cadence for a long time before offering a genial smile.
+Atienna studied Cadence before offering a genial smile.
 “Cadence.”

 There was a pause.